awsbot-labs/aws-ionic-whats_new_blog-updates/README.md

 # aws-ionic-whats_new_blog-updates
 A Ionic mobile app to display information from a DynamoDB table containing blog posts from the AWS What's New blog.

 Relies on the RSS and mobile push lambda functions.

-For reference only.
+*Contains Security vulnerabilities For reference only.*

 ## Ionic AWS Starter